-Caring for street children and orphans in Kenya, India and Colombia
+Caring for vulnerable children in the Netherlands, Kenya, India and Colombia

 We’ve been focussing on projects in Kenya recently, where, for example, a number of orphans have had their secondary school and further education paid for.
 After a vulnerable start in life, these children have been able to complete courses in areas such as education, nursing, and marketing.
 They’re now ready for the labour market.